Water Resource Protection

 The Lake Champlain Basin Program works to restore and protect Lake Champlain and its surrounding watershed.
 All LCBP staff are NEIWPCC employees in our Water Resource Protection Division, and as financial administrator and program adviser to the LCBP we work cooperatively with many partners to coordinate and fund efforts that benefit the Lake Champlain basin’s water quality, fisheries, wetlands, wildlife, recreation, and cultural resources.

-For more information, contact Michael Jennings, NEIWPCC's director of water resource protection programs.
+For more information, contact Susan Sullivan, NEIWPCC's deputy director and interim water resource protection division director.